sisso/rust-mud/docs/forums.md

+# Timers and Ticks

+There are 2 type of timers.

+1) Timers: Are timers that need to happens in a specific point in feature, should not be postone

+2) Ticks: Use delta time from last tick

 # Spawn with trigger

 Check for trigger, then check for constraints, if succeed create the stuff, in any case, add to timer a new schedule